 HOW THE NORTHERN LIGHTS ARE FORMED IN NORWAY

-Northern lights are formed when solar particles collide with the Earth’s atmosphere.
+The Northern Lights are formed when solar particles collide with the Earth’s atmosphere.
 Thanks to the low magnetism of the poles, these particles are attracted towards the ends of the globe.

-The intensity of the solar particles is measured by the KP index that goes on a scale of 0 to 9.
-The higher this value, the auroras can be seen from places further away from the poles.
-Or, to put it another way, the further we move to northern Norway, the more likely we will be to see the Aurora, even if the KP is not too high.
+The intensity of the solar particles is measured by the KP index on a scale of 0 to 9.
+The higher this KP index value, the further away from the poles the Northern Lights can be seen.
+Or, to put it another way, the further north we move in Norway, the more likely we will be to see the Aurora, even if the KP is not that high.

 WHEN TO SEE THE NORTHERN LIGHTS IN NORWAY

-As for the best time to see Northern Lights in Norway, in summer it is more difficult in the north, as there are more hours of light and darkness is an essential requirement to see this phenomenon.
+As for the best time to see the Northern Lights in Norway, in summer, it is more difficult in the North, as there are more hours of light and darkness is an essential requirement to see this phenomenon.

-This directly determines the Northern Lights season in Norway.
-In winter, the months from October to March are the best months to see the Northern Lights in Norway, as there will be more hours of darkness.
+The amount of darkness directly determines the Northern Lights season in Norway.
+In winter, the months from October to March are the best time to see the Northern Lights in Norway, as there are more hours of darkness.

-In Norway, seeing the Aurora Borealis in summer is more complicated, since the sun barely sets over the horizon, in the so-called midnight sun.
-This phenomenon happens mainly in the North, so it will be impossible to see Northern Lights in June, July or beginning of August.
+In Norway, seeing the Aurora Borealis in summer is more complicated, since the sun barely sets over the horizon, a phenomenon also known as the “midnight sun.”
+This event happens mainly in the North, so it is practically impossible to see the Northern Lights in June, July or the beginning of August.